2025 NCAA Division I field hockey championship

-The 2025 NCAA Division I Field Hockey Championship will be the 45th women's collegiate field hockey tournament organized by the NCAA, to determine the top Division I team in the United States.
+The 2025 NCAA Division I Field Hockey Championship was the 45th women's collegiate field hockey tournament organized by the NCAA, to determine the national champion of Division I women's college field hockey in the United States.

-The semifinals and championship match will be played at the Williams Field at Jack Katz Stadium at Duke University in Durham, North Carolina from November 21–23.
+The semifinals and championship match were played at the Williams Field at Jack Katz Stadium at Duke University in Durham, North Carolina from November 21–23.